 - Quickly create your content

 - Time for launch!

-Choosing a focus topic for an online course is most effective, accurate and insightful when built around one’s expertise.
+Choosing a focus topic for an online course is most effective, accurate, and insightful when built around one’s expertise.
 Picking a topic is dependent on various factors, including the information which is most essential and relevant for employees to understand and apply practically.
-A good set of guidelines to follow for choosing the right focus for your online course is based the following;
+A good set of guidelines to follow for choosing the right focus for your online course is based on the following;

 - Choose a topic with information that has been proved through studies and with other indications of accuracy.
-This ensures the information is relevant, useful and accurate, which are all equally important components of the most successful online course.
+This ensures the information is relevant, useful, and accurate, which are all equally important components of the most successful online course.

 - Pinpoint information that is the most relevant to the audience’s area of expertise to build on existing skills.
 Building on existing knowledge makes for a more informed and in-depth skill set which is essential for the mastery of expertise.
 This is crucial to being able to know about the organization’s processes, products or services back to front.